Bella Hadid Gets Two New Tiny Tattoos As She Copes With The Weeknd Drama

 She included several dove emojis as was seen in the caption on her angel wings post.
 Given this, it does seem as if Bella’s new tiny tattoos are not only in response to The Weeknd’s new romance with Selena, but her strength to move on from it as well.
 Fans chimed in on the Instagram photos of Bella’s new additions as they supported her decision and choice of tattoo.

-Bella had also posted several photos showing her flipping off the camera as she walks away, however, she has since deleted a couple of these images from her Instagram.
+Bella had also posted several photos showing her flipping off the camera as she walks away; however, she has since deleted a couple of these images from her Instagram.

 She did leave one posted, but without a caption.
 Her now-deleted photos had the caption “mood,” suggesting the middle finger was aimed at a certain somebody’s new relationship.
 Hadid’s fans took to commenting on the remaining photo, which was posted over the weekend, as they jokingly state the model is angry.